SCAlabUnical/BigDataAnalysisExamples/RoIMiningHive/README.md

 At this point data is ready for clustering analysis.
 To launch the DBSCAN algorithm it is required the implementation of an UDAF, which applies a function to multiple rows of a table by implementing five methods:
-• init(): it initializes the evaluator, which actually implements the UDAF logic;
+- init(): it initializes the evaluator, which actually implements the UDAF logic;
-• iterate(): it is called whenever there is a new value to aggregate;
+- iterate(): it is called whenever there is a new value to aggregate;
-• terminatePartial(): it is called for the partial aggregation, and returns an object that encapsulates the state of the aggregation;
+- terminatePartial(): it is called for the partial aggregation, and returns an object that encapsulates the state of the aggregation;
-• merge(): it is called to combine a partial aggregation with another;
+- merge(): it is called to combine a partial aggregation with another;
-• terminate(): it is called when the final result of the aggregation is required.
+- terminate(): it is called when the final result of the aggregation is required.
-In particular, DBSCAN is launched on the points belonging to the same RoI, where the name of a RoI is obtained using the previously defined GeoData function, as shown in Listing 21.
+In particular, DBSCAN is launched on the points belonging to the same RoI, where the name of a RoI is obtained using the previously defined GeoData function.
 Since DBSCAN should find more than one cluster, the one containing the highest number of points is chosen and returned as a KML (Keyhole Markup Language) string.